Estinox/estinox.github.io/_posts/2016-11-13-Variadic-Signals.md

 8 times 2 is 16
 8 minus 2 is 6

-And that's a wrap!
+Alright, that's a wrap!
 If anyone has any questions, feel free to email me.